Véronique Tadjo: Career

 In 1979, Tadjo chose to teach English at the Lycée Moderne de Korhogo (secondary school) in the North of Côte d'Ivoire.
 She subsequently became a lecturer in the English department at the University of Abidjan until 1993.

 In 1984, she published her first book of poetry, Latérite / Red Earth, winning a literary prize from the Agence de Coopération Culturelle et Technique.
 Writing by Tadjo was included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.

 In 1998, she participated in the project "Rwanda: Ecrire par devoir de mémoire" (Rwanda: Writing for the sake of memory) with a group of African writers who travelled to Rwanda to testify to the Rwandan genocide and its aftermath.
 Her book L'Ombre d'Imana (2000) emerged from her time in Rwanda.

 In the past few years, she has facilitated workshops in writing and illustrating children's books in Mali, Benin, Chad, Haiti, Mauritius, French Guiana, Burundi, Rwanda, the United States, and South Africa.
 In 2006 she participated in the fall residency of the International Writing Program at the University of Iowa.

 Tadjo has lived in Paris, Lagos, Mexico City, Nairobi and London.
 She was based in Johannesburg after 2007 as head of French Studies at the University of the Witwatersrand.

-Awards
+Awards and honours

-Tadjo received the Literary Prize of L'Agence de Cooperation Culturelle et Technique in 1983 and the UNICEF Prize in 1993 for Mamy Wata and the Monster, which was also chosen as one of Africa's 100 Best Books of the 20th Century, one of only four children's books selected.
+Tadjo received the Literary Prize of L'Agence de Coopération Culturelle et Technique in 1983 and the UNICEF Prize in 1993 for Mamy Wata and the Monster, which was also chosen as one of Africa's 100 Best Books of the 20th Century, one of only four children's books selected.

 In 2005, Tadjo won the Grand prix littéraire d'Afrique noire and in 2016 the Bernard Dadié national grand prize for literature.
-Her 2021 book In the Company of Men won the Los Angeles Times Book Award for Fiction.
+Her 2021 book In the Company of Men won the Los Angeles Times Book Prize for Fiction.

+In a June 2024 graduation ceremony at the University of St Andrews, Tadjo was awarded an honorary Doctor of Letters (DLitt).